rust-lang/book/src/ch03-03-how-functions-work.md

              found type `()`
 ```

-The main error message, “mismatched types,” reveals the core issue with this
+The main error message, “mismatched types”, reveals the core issue with this
 code.
 The definition of the function `plus_one` says that it will return an
 `i32`, but statements don’t evaluate to a value, which is expressed by `()`,
 an empty tuple.
 Therefore, nothing is returned, which contradicts the function